 Is the secret ending worth the grind?

 Honestly, that depends on how much you enjoyed the main game.
 The ending itself is a single line of dialogue added after a black screen.
 There's no new cutscene, no extended sequence, no dramatic reveal.
-What you're really paying for is the Black Box Mod's item description and Cabin's ambiguous greeting.
+What you're really getting is the Black Box Mod's item description and Cabin's ambiguous greeting.

 The Unknown Signal mode surrounding it is the actual draw.
 The enhanced boss fights are genuinely tougher, the Big Cabin challenges mix up the game's mechanics in interesting ways, and the Lim Cannon and Obsidia outfits are solid bonuses.
 If you're going for the Platinum trophy anyway, the secret ending comes along for the ride.